simongrevin/top-reddit-entrepreneur/README.md

     source bin/activate
     pip install -r requirements.txt

 Launch the script

-    python main.py
+    python main.py /path/to/mail.conf

-If it doesn't work, try changing the "Access for less secure apps" to Enabled (it was enabled, change it to disabled and than back to enabled) : https://myaccount.google.com/security
+If it doesn't work, try changing the "Access for less secure apps" to Enabled in Google Security Settings (it was enabled, change it to disabled and than back to enabled) : https://myaccount.google.com/security